 Fusiform mass continuous with a nerve that is heterogeneous and hypoechoic.
 An irregular hyperechoic pseudocapsule may be present 11.

 heterogeneous T1 signal (if present) may useful in differentiating from a neurofibroma 3

 T2: can have low signal due to high collagen content 4

 Gallium67 scintigraphy may show higher uptake than that of a neurofibroma 6,7.

 Treatment and prognosis

-It is an aggressive tumor that carries a poor prognosis, with 20-25% of patients developing metastases 8.
-Poor prognostic factors include 8:
+MPNST are aggressive tumors that carry a poor prognosis, with 20-25% of patients developing metastases 8.
+Overall 5-year survival for sporadic tumors is 65% 8.
+Poor prognostic factors include 8,9:

 - 1. Ogose A, Hotta T, Morita T et al. Diagnosis of Peripheral Nerve Sheath Tumors Around the Pelvis.
 Jpn J Clin Oncol.
 2004;34(7):405-13. doi:10.1093/jjco/hyh072 - Pubmed